awidener3/readme-generator/output/README.md

 ## Contributing

-Anyone can contribute with a pull request.
+N/A

 ## Tests

-none
+N/A

 ## Questions

-If you have any questions regarding this project, send me an email at awidener3@gmail.com.
+If you have any questions regarding this project, send me an email at email@mail.com.

-Follow me on [GitHub](https://github.com/awidener3) for more updates!
+Follow me on [GitHub](https://github.com/username) for more updates!